M. S. Golwalkar

-Madhav Sadashivrao Golwalkar (19 February 1906 – 5 June 1973), popularly known as Guruji was the second Sarsanghchalak ("Chief") of the Rashtriya Swayamsevak Sangh (RSS).
-Golwalkar is considered one of the most influential and prominent figures among Rashtriya Swayamsevak Sangh.
-He was the first person to put forward the concept of a cultural nation called "Hindu Rashtra" which is believed to have evolved into the concept of the "Akhand Bharat Theory", united nations for Bharatiyas.
-Golwalkar was one of the early Hindu nationalist thinkers in India.
-Golwalkar authored the book We, or Our Nationhood Defined.
-Bunch of Thoughts is a compilation of his speeches.
+Madhav Sadashivrao Golwalkar (19 February 1906 – 5 June 1973) was an Indian politician who served as the second Sarsanghchalak ("Chief") of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+Golwalkar is considered one of the most influential and prominent figures among the RSS by his followers.
+He was the first person to put forward the concept of the Hindu Rashtra (Hindu Nation) theocratic state, which is believed to have evolved into the concept of the Akhand Bharat.
+Golwalkar was one of the earliest prominent Hindu nationalist thinkers in India.
+Golwalkar authored the book We, or Our Nationhood Defined (1939).
+Bunch of Thoughts (1960) is a compilation of his speeches.

 Early life

-Golwalkar was born to Sadashivrao and Lakshmibai Golwalkar in a Marathi Karhade Brahmin family at Ramtek, near Nagpur in Maharashtra.
+Golwalkar was born to Sadashivrao and Lakshmibai Golwalkar in a Marathi Karhade Brahmin family at Ramtek, near Nagpur in British India's Central Provinces and Berar.
 His family was prosperous and supported him in his studies and activities.
-Sadashivrao, a former clerk in the Posts and Telegraphs Department, became a teacher in the Central Provinces and Berar and ended his career as headmaster of a high school.
+Sadashivrao, a former clerk in the Posts and Telegraphs Department became a teacher in the Central Provinces and Berar and ended his career as headmaster of a high school.
 Golwalkar was the only surviving son of nine children.
-Since his father was frequently transferred around the country, he attended a number of schools.
-Golwalkar studied science and was apt and apolitical as a student.
+Since his father was frequently transferred around the country, he was transferred to many schools.
+Golwalkar was apolitical as a student.
 As an adolescent, he developed a deep interest in religion and spiritual meditation.

-Golwalkar enrolled in Hislop College, a missionary-run educational institute in Nagpur.
-At the college, he was reportedly incensed at the "open advocacy" of Christianity and the disparagement of Hinduism; much of his concern for the defence of Hinduism is traceable to this experience.
-He left Hislop College for Benaras Hindu University (BHU) in Varanasi, receiving a Bachelor of Science degree in 1927, and a master's degree in biology in 1929.
-He was influenced by Madan Mohan Malaviya, a nationalist leader and founder of the university.
+In 1922, Golwalkar was enrolled by his parents in the Intermediate of Science programme at Fergusson College in Poona.
+However, he was compelled to withdraw due to a newly imposed regulation by the Bombay Presidency, which restricted admission in provincial institutions to local students.
+This regulation was rescinded a few months later, but Golwalkar did not return to Fergusson.
+Instead, he chose to continue his studies at Hislop College in Nagpur, a missionary-run institution.
+While his strict father had intended for him to pursue a career in medicine following his intermediate studies, Golwalkar sought a means of freedom from his family.
+His decision to study at Hislop was, in part, an effort to distance himself from his household.
+He lived under the guardianship of his uncle, Balkrishna Raikar, when in Nagpur.
+However, he struggled academically at Hislop.
+He was also reportedly incensed at the open advocacy of Christianity and the disparagement of Hinduism; much of his concern for the defense of Hinduism is traceable to this experience.

-Golwalkar went to Madras to pursue a doctorate in marine biology, but could not complete it because of his father's retirement; he later taught zoology for three years at BHU.
-His students called him "Guruji" because of his beard, long hair and simple robe, a practice later continued in a reverential manner by his RSS followers.
-Golwalkar returned to Nagpur, and obtained a law degree in 1937.
-While lecturing at Banaras Hindu University, Bhaiyaji Dani, a student and close associate of RSS Sarsanghchalak K. B. Hedgewar, founded an RSS shakha in Varanasi.
+After passing from Hislop College, a pressurised Golwalkar applied for admission in a medical college in Lucknow, but he could not succeed.
+He subsequently moved to the Benaras Hindu University (BHU) in Benaras, a decision prompted and facilitated by Raikar.
+He received a Bachelor of Science degree in 1927, and a master's degree in biology in 1929.
+He was influenced by Madan Mohan Malaviya, a nationalist leader and the founder of the university.